 This list was difficult to put together because there are so many excellent deep conditioners for treating dry and damaged hair out there.
 One brand alone can have up to 4 deep conditioners within their line.

 I eventually narrowed down the list to the most recommended with the best reviews.
 This also includes a few of my favourites.
-Any brand that has more than 1 recommendation will be mentioned within the same paragraph.
+Any brand that has more than 1 recommendation will be mentioned in the same paragraph.